Top restaurant order systems for restaurants looking to streamline their overall workflow and operations

 If you’re not busy during peak hours, look for platforms with order throttling so your kitchen doesn’t get slammed all at once.

-You want a platform that’s not only functional but also supports how you run your restaurant.
+You want a restaurant order system that’s not only functional but also supports how you run your restaurant.

 3. Understand the costs